ketkeearyamane/deel-writing-test/content/docs/user-guides/hris-integrations/getting-started.md

 }'

 ```
-* Replace `Authorization: Bearer 123` with your authorisation bearer token.
+* Replace the header `Authorization: Bearer 123` with your authorisation bearer token.
-* Replace `X-Subscription-Key: ` with your subscription id.
+* Replace the header `X-Subscription-Key: ` with your subscription id.
 For more information, see [Prerequisites.](#Prerequisites)
 * Provide all the information about the specific employee in the `PersonalInfo` object.
   * Replace the `personalInfoId` with a Version 4 UUID generated through your code.
   * Provide the basic, birth, and contact information in the `basicInfo`, `birthInfo`, and `contactInfo` objects respectively.